Monash University, Clayton campus

-- Deepen your knowledge, broaden your learning - study away from Warwick and engage with inspiring course content and teaching methods.
+- Deepen your knowledge, broaden your learning - Engage with inspiring course content and teaching methods.
 You can explore Monash's modules (units) here.

-- Develop your personal strengths - living abroad requires you to get organised, be proactive, and grasp opportunity.
-Raise your confidence and push the boundaries of your student experience.
+- Develop your personal strengths - Living abroad requires you to be organised, proactive, and to grasp opportunities.
+Raise your confidence and push the boundaries of your student experience by studying abroad.

-- Immerse yourself in a new culture - fancy a change of scenery from the West Midlands?
-Take in the food, lifestyle, and atmosphere of a new culture.
-Monash students will live in one of the Pacific's great cities, either Melbourne (Australia), or Kuala Lumpur (Malaysia).
+- Immerse yourself in a new culture - Take in the food, lifestyle, and atmosphere of a different culture.
+If you study at Monash, you'll live in one of the Pacific's great cities, either Melbourne (Australia), or Kuala Lumpur (Malaysia)

-- Travel - take the chance to discover new landscapes and cities across the world.
+- Travel - Discover new landscapes and cities across the world.
 Meet new people and make unforgettable memories.

 (Bandar Sunway, approximately 18km from KL)

 |Largest university in Australia with over 60,000 students